timhagn/giffit/packages/gatsby-plugin-giffit/README.md

-# gatsby-transformer-giffit
+# gatsby-plugin-giffit

-This transformer interacts with `gatsby-plugin-giffit` in this repo to process provided GIFs and return a fixed / fluid structure like `gatsby-transformer-sharp`.
+This plugin processes provided GIFs and returns a fixed / fluid structure like `gatsby-plugin-sharp`.

 Optimized sizes and conversion to WebP for browsers that support it as well as a single extracted Base64 encoded GIF-animation frame as a preview during load